You have a beautiful yard, but there is something that doesn't seem right. In your carefully mowed and curated lawn, there are some eyesores.

 8. Commit to the weeding schedule

-It is far easier to contain weed before it grows its root.
-Committing and sticking to the weeding plan will help you later to spend less time in removing the grass.
+For a beautiful lush green yard, you have to stick to the weeding schedule.
+This makes it far easier to contain the weed before it gets a chance to grow its root.
+Committing and sticking to the weeding plant help you later as you need to spend less time removing it.

 Controlling Weeds Physically

 Removing weeds manually is the most effective but labor-intensive method to control weeds.
 But it helps you remove weed without any side effects.
 Here are some ways you can physically control weed growth.

 9. Pull out the weeds

 This is the most common and rudimentary approach to control the weeds.
 Depending on the grass type, this may or may not be very practical.
 But it’s useful in a small to medium size yard that has small patches of weed growing.

 When pulling a weed, make sure that you pick the whole plant in its entirety so it doesn't have any parts left in the soil that may regrow.
 You can pull weed either by bare hands or use a weed removal tool.
 To be most effective in removing, do so when the ground is moist.

 You should always put on the gardening gloves while pulling weed as some weeds have more robust and deeper roots.
 You may have to apply more force when pulling deep-rooted weeds, and gloves prevent your hand.